 We’ve got a little of something for everyone in Scouting, from our youngest Lion Cubs to our Scouting volunteers, spanning six generations in the Overland Trails Council.
 We want you to be a part of it.
 You can learn more about each of our programs by clicking on the menu at the left.
 We look forward to having you as a part of our greater Scouting family and are here to answer any questions you may have.
 The following is a brief description to help you navigate through the opportunities provided by the Scouting program.

 Cub Scouts (ages 5-10)

-Cub Scouting is for boys in the Kindergarten through fifth grades, or 5 to 10 years of age.
-Boys who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Boy Scouting or Venturing program.
+Cub Scouting is for boys and girls in the Kindergarten through fifth grades, or 5 to 10 years of age.
+Youth who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Boy Scouting or Venturing program.
 Cub Scouting represents is the largest membership group of the Boy Scouts of America programs listed below.
 Cub Scouting is an integral part of the worldwide Scouting movement and aims to promote character development, citizenship training, and personal fitness.

 Boy Scouts (ages 11-17)